For many UM students, Thanksgiving and Winter Break is time to gather with family and friends in celebration of the holiday season.

-It is not uncommon for international students to find themselves alone and with very little or nothing to do during this time.
-Given the celebratory nature of the Winter Break in the United States, loneliness and sadness may be heightened for students who remain on campus.
+With the break coming up, it is not uncommon for some students to find themselves alone and with very little or nothing to do during this time.
+Loneliness and sadness may be heightened for students who remain on campus.
 In addition, the short days and lack of sunlight in Michigan can add to feeling low in general.
+If you find yourself in need of mental health support when CAPS is not open, please consider reaching out to CAPS After Hours.

 It is important to remember that being alone during the break can actually be quite enjoyable.
-The following are suggestions for a more positive Winter Break experience:
+The following are suggestions for a more positive break experience:

 - Enjoy…your own company: Think of all the things you’ve wanted to do and never had the time for.
 Remember those times this semester when you felt stressed out and wished you had a few extra hours?
 Well, now you have them!

-- Explore and experience: Even if December is cold and bleak in Michigan, the season has a lot to offer.
+- Explore and experience: Even if the weather is cold and bleak in Michigan, the season has a lot to offer.
 For example, you might try your skills at Winter sports activities.
-Most facilities are open during the break (not including Christmas Eve, Christmas Day, and New Years Day).
-Many of these facilities advertise off-season rates between Christmas and New Years.
-Airlines may also offer greatly discounted rates if you fly on Christmas Day and New Years Day.
+Most facilities are open during the break.

 - Volunteer: Nonprofit organizations such as soup kitchens and shelters are always looking for people to help during the holidays.
 It is a wonderful way to get involved in the local community and spice up your resume.